mikecalvo/mikecalvo.github.io/msse/notes/node/index.md

 ---
 # Integrating npm, Bower and Grunt with Grails
 - Tie running of the grunt to the normal Grails build
-- Add a file called '_Events.groovy' to grails-app/scripts
+- Add a file called _Events.groovy to grails-app/scripts
 - This file can be used to tie into Grails build process events

 ---